Mixin vs Interface in Flutter Dart – Complete Guide

 }

-// Mock for tests — also implements the same interface
+// Mock for tests — same interface, no real API

 class MockUserRepository implements UserRepository {